Kneehill County announces Rural Fire Chief

 - Make sure the number of your home is clearly marked and easy for the fire department to find.

-- Close doors behind you as you leave--this may slow the spread of smoke, heat
+- Close doors behind you as you leave--this may slow the spread of smoke, heat and fire.

 - Once you get outside, stay outside.
 Never go back inside a burning building.

 Three Hills Fire Department 2016

 Acme Fire Department 2016

 Thank you to all the firefighters who serve the Kneehill County region!